Klavionik/pytest-fixture-remover/README.md

 as well as its parametrizations.

 > [!NOTE]
-> Only fixture usages will be removed, not its definition.
+> Only fixture usage will be removed, not its definition.

 # Usage
 This package requires Python >= 3.8.